-Where does my energy come from?
+Where does the UK's energy come from?

 While historically the majority of our electricity was produced using coal from the UK, nowadays coal is only one component.

-What type of fuel makes up my energy supply?
+What makes up MY energy supply?

-Yes.
 You can choose the type of energy you consume by choosing a particular supplier, choosing a particular plan or tariff, or by generating your own.

 If you generate your own energy you may also qualify for Feed-in Tariffs, whereby your energy supplier will pay you for the energy you generate.